DXV Unveils Lush, Artful Spaces Created By 2015 Design Panel

-“Everything is about flowing with our design – the tears, the chocolate, the water, even a fountain that is fed from atop with the DXV Lyndon tub spout,” explained Gilder and Reynolds.
+“Everything is about flowing with our design – the tears, the chocolate, the water, even a fountain that is fed from atop with the DXV Equility tub spout,” explained Gilder and Reynolds.
 Glazed tiles that reflect the flames from the fireplace and simple shelves add a warm, inviting feeling to the space.

 Lisa Mende – Breakfast at Tiffany’s

 - Download Lisa's high resolution image kit here.